Get insider access

 • Brushroll: The brushroll can be pulled out by first removing the brushroll guard under the vacuum.
 Clean it every two weeks, and you can remove the brushroll bearings to clear any stuck-on debris or hair wraps.

-• Dirt compartment: The dirt compartment can be removed by lifting up the back cover and pressing the release tabs.
+• Dirt compartment: The dirt compartment can be removed by lifting the back cover and pressing the release tabs.
 The vacuum provides an audio notification to tell you when the dirt compartment has been removed or re-seated in its housing.
 Empty it once a week or whenever you notice that it's full.
 You can also wash it with water to remove any stuck-on debris.

 • E11 Filter: The filter is located under the top cover of the dirt compartment.
 You should wash it under water periodically.